last updated Feb 2018

 Modern cylinder mowers are much more versatile than their predecessors.
 We’ve used our push-along side-wheel machine on long and short grass, on slopes and on the level, with and without its rear grassbox, although the lack of a large rear roller does make mowing up to the lawn’s edge tricky.
 We’ve developed the technique of pushing the mower along the lawn edge with one wheel just off the ground, pressing down more heavily on the other side to make the blades turn.
 Of course, a rear-roller mower avoids this problem since the roller supports the full width of the mower.

 Most small lightweight electric mowers have side wheels instead of a front roller, which is an advantage because patches of faster growing grass are not flattened and are trimmed as neatly as the rest of the lawn.
-The bigger machines in Atco’s and Allett’s range also have optional side wheels to fit when necessary and cutting cylinders that can be replaced with a scarifier.
-Additionally, the top professional ranges (eg from Allett) are fitted with combs to raise roller-flattened grass to meet the blades.
+The bigger machines in Allett’s range (including the old Atco’s) also have optional side wheels to fit when necessary and cutting cylinders that can be replaced with a scarifier.
+Additionally, the top professional ranges (eg from Allett’s semi-pro’s) are fitted with combs to raise roller-flattened grass to meet the blades.

 Mower types – rotary